District Memorial Hospital: History

 An expansion between 1956 and 1970 increased the number of beds from 30 to 50.
 In 1970, another expansion was made to the hospital, increasing the number of beds from 50 to 64, and adding a two-story wing.
 In February 1979, a hospital management group assumed management of the hospital.
 A new x-ray became operational that July.

 In 1992, Andrews Internal Medicine was founded.
 Its dedicated facility was built around 1995.
 It was affiliated with DMH until the hospital closure.
 It was affiliated with Murphy Medical Center (MMC) afterward.
 Andrews Internal Medicine operated in its facility until 2006, when a new facility was built across from Andrews Middle School at 2751 US 19 Business.
 In 2018, around the time of Erlanger Health System's purchase of Murphy Medical Center, Andrews Internal Medicine became Erlanger Primary Care.

 DMH filed for Chapter 11 bankruptcy on June 6, 2000.
 On November 30, 2001, MMC acquired the assets of DMH.
-In June 2003, DMH closed its doors.
-In late 2008/early 2009, MMC contracted NEO Corporation to clear all asbestos and demolish the DMH building.
+On March 24, 2003, DMH closed its doors In December 2008, MMC contracted NEO Corporation to clear all asbestos and demolish the DMH building.
 An effort to keep the trees surrounding the building was made and they were not affected in the demolition.
 Today, the property is an empty field.
 Remnants of the hospital include an active EMS station, part of the hospital's parking lot, a road named Memorial Drive, and a separate medical building once used by DMH.